amorist/awesome/README.md

 ## TypeScript

+- [remote](https://github.com/electron/remote) - Bridge JavaScript objects from the main process to the renderer process in Electron.
 - [vue-storefront](https://github.com/DivanteLtd/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total coverage is just a matter of time.
 The API approach also allows you to merge VSF with any third-party tool like CMS, payment gateways or analytics.
 Newest updates: https://blog.vuestorefront.io.
 Always Open Source, MIT license.
 - [grpc-node](https://github.com/grpc/grpc-node) - gRPC for Node.js
 - [recharts](https://github.com/recharts/recharts) - Redefined chart library built with React and D3